Skip to content

 create_spacepharer_table:

-it is recommended to comment out this rule and instead merge to metadata yourself, as it assumes a certain metadata structure that can change between databases.
+It is recommended to comment out this rule and instead merge the metadata yourself, as it assumes a certain metadata structure that can change between databases.

 Phagescope